TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-03-phpstan-generics-for-dummies-with-two-parents.md

  }
 ```

 Well done!
-Now we run PHPStan again to see result... and it crashes. **Why?**
+Now we rerun PHPStan to see the result... and it crashes. **Why?**

 ## 2 Steps to Man in the Middle Class

-`AbstractCachedRepository` is a middle man. **Its job is to take type from the child class and send it to parent class.** But it's just a bare class with no annotations.
+`AbstractCachedRepository` is a middle man. **Its job is to take type from the child class and send it to the parent class.** But it's just a bare class with no annotations.

 <br>